 A cortado and flat white are similar but not the same.
 A major difference is that a flat white is typically served as a 50% larger volume drink than a cortado.
 The order of preparation is the opposite of the drinks.
 Milk is prepared first and then topped with espresso with a flat white.
 The milk in a flat white is also prepared hotter, typically to a denser consistency than with cortado.

 Cortados aren’t on the official menu at Starbucks.
 To order it, ask for a double shot of espresso with 2 ounces of steamed milk on top.

 In spite of their similar ingredients, a latte and cortado are very different drinks.

 So, which one should you get?
 This is a bit of a personal preference.

 Some people love coffee drinks like cortados to get a taste of espresso.
 It’s a small, warm drink that is meant to be consumed quickly.
 You can gulp it down if you’re on the go.

-If you’re looking to get caffeinated, and prefer sweet milky flavors to the bitterness of coffee – a latte may be for you.
+If you’re looking to get caffeinated, and prefer sweet milky flavors to the bitterness of coffee – a latte may be a better choice for you.
 It’s a taller drink, so also a great fit for sipping slowly while still getting that strong coffee flavor.
-And the comforting feel of a warm cup in your hand.
+And few things beat that comforting feel of a warm cup in your hand.